Piotr2295/Reataurant/README.md

 Project for restaurant management.
-Allows you to assign orders to tables
+Allows you to assign orders to tables.